starvagrant/toh/README.md

 ```
 **brief legal**
-This work is under creative commons: [creative commons 2.0, share-alike, attribution](https://creativecommons.org/licenses/by-sa/4.0).
+This work is under creative commons: [creative commons 4.0, attribution](https://creativecommons.org/licenses/by-sa/4.0).
 What this means is I'd love for anyone to derive anything from my work provided they give me credit, and don't
 prevent me from selling it.
-In order for that to happen, you have to release derived material under those same terms.
 ```